 The subsequent carbine version , the Rifle .22RF No.5, was marked identically except for the transposition of the number "4" for "5".

-It seems that the .22 Rifle No.6 could quite reasonably have been given a follow-on model number from the .22RF Rifle No.2, with the Rifles Nos.
-3,4, & 5 being the intermediate full-bore Service weapons.
+It was therefore perhaps not unreasonable that what we usually term the .22 Rifle No.6 should have been given a follow-on model number in the range starting with the .22RF Rifle No.2, with the Rifles Nos.
+3,4, & 5 being the associated full-bore Service weapons.
 With no subsequent .303" rifles going into production, The numbers 6, 7 and 8 would have naturally fallen to the ensuing .22RF training rifles.
+The .22RF No.6 was a significant design change from the .22RF No.5, with the introduction of the longer bolt-head, with a heavily modified action to take the solid over-action mounting block to carry the new fixed design of target rear-sight, and further modified fore-end woodwork.
+This certainly warranted a new inhouse number, and the follow on "6" was the obvious choice.

-e, with a heavily modified action to take a solid over-action mounting block to carry the new fixed target rear-sight, and further modified fore-end woodwork .................................when the numbering of the .22in.RF No.5 service trials training rifle had been paralleled with that of its full-bore .303in. centre-fire sibling.
-Whilst originally not specifically annotated such, this rifle certainly became known, within BSA and external circles, as the .22 No.5 ; nobody appears to have argued with that, although it occurred at almost the same time as the Australian No.6 was trialled and two years before the next number in the series was allotted by BSA to their nearest equivalent follow-on design.
 This model numbering series for the small-bore training rifles was, of course, continued through to the Royal Air Force's No.7 - 22in.
 RF version of the No.4 rifle, the No.8 purpose designed service training rifle (of which the .22 No.6 was the precursor), and the final No.9 - .22in.
 RF conversion of the No.4 by Parker-Hale for the Royal Navy.
 Coincidentally, three of the early prototype .22in.
 RF conversions of the No.4 long rifle by BSA were sold as three lots at auction when the BSA collection was broken up in 1971.
-These were originally perceived as the prototypes to the No.7 production rifle, and it is believed that, in fact, there was a batch of at least five made by BSA .
+These were originally perceived as the prototypes to the No.7 production rifle, and it is believed that there was a batch of at least five made by BSA .
 All of these are marked up on the LHS of the receiver body - "BIRMINGHAM SMALL ARMS" - "ENGLAND" - "No.4 RIFLE" - "CARTRIDGE .22 LONG RIFLE".
 Even the "Pattern Room Collection" does not include one of these rifles.
 At least one seen of the batch carries the struck designation "No.5" on the left hand side of the butt socket; however, another in the 3 lots sold was struck with "No.3", suggesting that the prototypes were serially numbered in this unusual way.
-An example carrying "No.5" is illustrated in Ian Skennerton's well known and comprehensive " Lee-Enfield Story".
-Another carrying that same number ( or more probably it is the same rifle) is currently in the hands of a U.K. collector.
+An example carrying "No.5" is illustrated in Ian Skennerton's well known and comprehensive "Lee-Enfield Story" and on our page on the Rifle No.7.
+This appears to be the same rifle, which is currently in the hands of a private U.K. collector.
 The late Herbie Woodend - stalwart guardian of the Pattern Room collection - based his estimate of the minimum quantity of these rifles upon information obtained when they were catalogued for the auction; and the fact that "5" was the highest number actually seen.
 It could otherwise not unreasonably have been suspected that the designation was intended as a Rifle number rather than a Serial number, since using the prefix "No." is a quite unusual way for BSA to have marked a serial number.
-That situation may, perhaps, otherwise have put the 'cat
+That situation may, perhaps, have confused matters more than is already the case.
+However, a rifle marked in an identical fashion, with the consecutive number, "No.6", is illustrated on our page for the Rifle .22RF No.5, and, although this could have been taken as an indication that it is a No.6 rifle, it is now shown more likely to simply be a consecutively serial-numbered rifle from the same series or batch of prototypes.

 The one hundred .22in.
-RF No.5 trials rifles are known, as well having been issued to the military, to have been offered, in small numbers, to the Society of Miniature Rifle Clubs (S.M.R.C.) for trialling by civilian shooters in selected clubs.
-The fact that they may not all have been returned, or that some were subsequently sold off, is probably illustrated by the presence of a small number still
+RF No.5 trials rifles are known, as well as having been issued to the military, to have been offered, in small numbers, to the Society of Miniature Rifle Clubs (S.M.R.C.) for trialling by civilian shooters in selected clubs.
+The fact that they may not all have been returned, or that some were subsequently sold off, is probably illustrated by the presence of a small number still in private hands.

 The target-shooting sling fitment is indicative of the rifle's probable use for that purpose, at least in its later incarnation